Health Systems Research Initiative

 Applications should be submitted to and will be processed by the Medical Research Council on behalf of the four partner agencies.
 Please refer to the Medical Research Council website for more information on the application process.

 This is an annual competition.
-The second call for this scheme will be announced in late 2014, with a submission deadline in early 2015.
+The second call for this scheme is now open.

 The deadline for applications is 4pm GMT on 5 February 2015.

 Please contact Mandy Brown at the Medical Research council ( email@example.com) with queries about applying to this funding scheme.